 Lock groups and layers

 Each layer or group has a locked state (locked or unlocked).
 The middle check box displays the locked state of the layer.
 Once you lock a layer, you can't select or modify the contained objects.
-You can access the locked state and in the Inspector.
+You can access the locked state in the Inspector window .

-When setting a group to "locked", the child layers and groups will keep their original locked state, but can't be selected or modified.
+When setting a group as locked, the child layers and groups will keep their original locked state but can't be selected or modified.

 Each layer or group has a visibility state (visible or invisible).
 The right check box displays the visibility state of the layer or group.
-When disabling the visibility state, the corresponding objects will not be shown in any viewports.
+When disabling the visibility state, the corresponding objects will not be shown in viewports.
 Invisible objects can't be selected.
-You can access the visibility in the Scene Editor and in the Inspector.
+You can access the visibility in the Scene Editor window and in the Inspector window .

-- When a group is "invisible", the child layers and groups will keep their original visibility state, but their objects will not be displayed in the viewports.
+- When a group is not visible, the child layers and groups will keep their original visibility state, but their objects will not be displayed in the viewports.

-- The visibility of different object / layer types can also be controlled on a per-viewport basis from the view settings menu of the Viewport window.
+- The visibility of different object and layer types can also be controlled on a per-viewport basis from the view settings menu of the Viewport window .